 While many prophetic details in Daniel 11 are difficult to interpret, interpreters are in general agreement in interpreting verses 1- 13:

-Verse 2 predicts four more Persians kings, and that the fourth will attack Greece.
+Verse 2 predicts four more Persian kings, and that the fourth will attack Greece.
 This was the Persian king Xerxes.
-By virtue of his failed attack on the Greeks he brought the Greek nation onto the ‘world’ scene.
+By virtue of his failed attack on the Greeks, he brought the Greek nation onto the ‘world’ scene.

-Then verse 3 jumps 150 years over the remaining Persians kings to the first Greek king—the “mighty king” (Alexander the Great) (11:3).
+Then verse 3 jumps 150 years over the remaining Persian kings to the first Greek king—the “mighty king” (Alexander the Great) (11:3).

 Verse 4 refers to the four divisions into which Alexander’s kingdom was divided after his death.